Neonatal jaundice | Medical Council of Canada

 Given a patient with neonatal jaundice, the candidate will

-1. determining whether the neonate meets the criteria for treatment of physiologic jaundice;
+1. determination of whether the neonate meets the criteria for treatment of jaundice, and

-1. those investigations which differentiate disorders associated with conjugated or unconjugated hyperbilirubinemia;
+2. list critical investigations and interpret the results of the investigations, including those that differentiate disorders associated with conjugated or unconjugated hyperbilirubinemia;

 3. construct an effective initial management plan, including

-2. referring the patient to appropriate specialists in the case of non-physiologic jaundice;
+2. referring the patient to appropriate specialists in the case of nonphysiologic jaundice, and